gaitat/GenomeUPlot/README.md

 **Note:** For this particular example you should use the *"Filter on # of Frags"* GUI option in order to reduce the number of visualized Chromosomal abnormalities.
 You can also uncheck the *"Line width to # Frags"* to disassociate the line thickness from the number of fragments supporting the event.

 **Note II:** The Human Genome Assembly GRCh38 is assumed

+## Commercial use

+If you want to use Genome U-Plot in commercial settings, please contact us.

+## How to cite <a name="cite"></a>

+Gaitatzes AG, Johnson SH, Smadbeck JB and Vasmatzis G.; **Genome U-Plot: a whole genome visualization.** Bioinformatics 2017 Dec 21. https://doi.org/10.1093/bioinformatics/btx829